Sparktac/odin-recipes/README.md

 # odin-recipes
-Project goal is to create a website with main page along with 3 recipe pages with functional links to each page.
+Project goal is to create a website with main page along with 3 recipe pages with functional links to each.
 Must include pictures.

 Skills demonstrated: